flurischt/uptime.rocks-backend/README.md

  * current testing/deployment process is a mess. can we get CodeBuild to run some tests before deployment?
  * frontend
  * use SNS and a DeadLetterQueue instead of async lambda calls?
+ * split lambda code into different zips to make them smaller? (is the size a cost-factor on AWS?)
  * ...

 ## Notes to self: